 1. Author credentials (Tier 1 by measured impact)

-Implementation: every published page needs a visible author byline, a credentials statement (specific expertise, not vague), a link to an author page with documented background, and — for Google AI Overviews specifically — Person schema in the article markup.
+Implementation: every published page needs a visible author byline, a credentials statement naming specific expertise (not a vague bio), a link to an author page with documented background, and Person schema in the article markup, which matters specifically on Google AI Overviews.

 2. Branded web mentions (Tier 1 by predictive correlation)

-Ahrefs analysed 75,000 brands and found that branded web mentions — references to a brand by name across third-party publications, with or without a hyperlink — have a Spearman correlation of 0.664 with AI Overview citation rates.
-Backlinks correlated at 0.218.
-That is a 3x difference in predictive strength between the dominant Google signal and the dominant GEO signal.
+Ahrefs analysed 75,000 brands and found branded mentions — references to a brand by name in third-party publications, with or without a hyperlink — carry a Spearman correlation of 0.664 with AI Overview citation rates, against 0.218 for backlinks.

-Implementation: digital PR, expert interviews, being cited as a source in industry publications, brand mentions in aggregator and round-up articles.
-The goal is text mentions across diverse sources, not link acquisition.
+Implementation channels: digital PR, expert interviews, being cited as a source in industry publications, and brand mentions in aggregator or round-up articles.
+The goal is mentions across diverse sources, not link acquisition.

-AirOps analysis of 815,484 AI-retrieved pages found that 7 to 20 subheadings with 500 to 2,000 words produced the highest consistent per-query citation rate in ChatGPT.
-Over-structured content (too many headings) and under-structured content (prose without internal navigation) both underperformed.
+AirOps found that 7 to 20 subheadings, spanning 500 to 2,000 words, produced the highest consistent citation rate in ChatGPT across those 815,484 pages; both over-structured pages (too many headings) and under-structured prose (no internal navigation) underperformed that band.

 4. Specific, sourced claims with statistics

-The Princeton study found that adding statistics to content increased AI visibility by 40%.
-Growth Memo analysis of 21,482 ChatGPT citations found DATE and NUMBER are the two strongest positive entity signals in a page's first 1,000 characters.
-Specific, verifiable claims create extraction points that AI systems can cite confidently.
+Growth Memo's analysis of 21,482 ChatGPT citations found DATE and NUMBER are the two strongest positive entity signals in a page's first 1,000 characters: specific, verifiable claims create extraction points AI systems can cite with confidence, particularly early in a page, where retrieval concentrates.

-The implementation is explicit: cite the source of every statistic, include the study methodology and sample size where known, name the specific percentage or count rather than approximating.
-Content that reads like it could be cited in a research paper — specific, attributed, falsifiable — performs better than content that reads like marketing copy.
+The implementation is explicit: cite the source of every statistic, include the study's methodology and sample size where known, and name the specific percentage or count rather than approximating.
+Content written like a citable research finding (specific, attributed, falsifiable) outperforms content that reads like marketing copy.

 5. Content freshness